A Structured Span Selector

 \subsection{A WCFG Span Selector}

-To convert from parse trees to spans, our paper exploits a simple fact: If our grammar is in CNF, then every parse tree $t \in \trees(\bw)$ corresponds to a \emph{unique} set of labeled spans.\footnote{The necessary and sufficient condition for this to hold is that the grammar has no unary or nullary rules, so every parse tree in the grammar can be written as a bracketed string. } Specifically, we write $[i, \nt{X}, k]$ iff the contiguous subsequence $w_i \cdots w_k$ corresponds to a constituent rooted at $\nt{X}$ in $t$.
-We will denote the tree-to-span bijection as $\spans(\cdot)$ and write $M_t = \spans(t)$ to denote the set of spans $t$ implies.
-We will also denote the set of all sets of spans viable under a CFG in CNF as $\mathcal{M}(\bw)$.
+To convert from parse trees to spans, our paper exploits a simple fact: If our grammar is in CNF, then every parse tree $t \in \trees(\bw)$ corresponds to a \emph{unique} set of labeled spans.\footnote{The necessary and sufficient condition for this to hold is that the grammar has no unary or nullary rules, so every parse tree in the grammar can be written as a bracketed string. } Specifically, we write $[i, \nt{X}, k]$ if and only if the contiguous subsequence $w_i \cdots w_k$ corresponds to a constituent rooted at $\nt{X}$ in $t$.
+We will denote the tree--span bijection as $\spans(\cdot)$ and write $M_t = \spans(t)$ to denote the set of spans $t$ implies.
+We will also denote the set of all sets of spans viable under a CFG in CNF as $\mathcal{M}(\bw)$. \looseness=-1